-One source [Wylie The History of Protestantism, Volume Third - Book Twentieth, Chapter 3] says that Hungary lost over a million people in the religious persecutions source ["HUNGARY."
-LoveToKnow 1911 Online Encyclopedia. © 2003, 2004 LoveToKnow. http://a.1911encyclopedia.org/H/HU/HUNGARY.htm] says the population about 1500 and 3 million in 1715.
+One source [Wylie The History of Protestantism, Volume Third - Book Twentieth, Chapter 3] says that Hungary lost over a million people in the religious persecutions a source ["HUNGARY."
+LoveToKnow 1911 Online Encyclopedia. © 2003, 2004 LoveToKnow. http://3.1911encyclopedia.org/H/HU/HUNGARY.htm] says the populati about 1500 and 3 million in 1715.
 Unless there is a deliberate effort to massacre the people, a war will not cause such losses of population.
-This suggests that a million opersecutions in Hungary.
+This suggests that a million o persecutions in Hungary.
 Bohemia lost about 3 million, well over half of its population, due to such persecutions.
-In Spain "In twenty of thirty years the evangelical counting in Roman Catholic countries all over Europe.
+In Spain "In twenty of thirty years the evangelical cour Inquisition [Kurtz, p.
+106].
+Similar losses were probably occurring in Roman Catholic countries all over Europe.
 Newman [A Manual of Church History by Albert Henry Publication Society, Philadelphia, 1902, p.
 234] writes concerning the French Huguenots,